andreyromancev/personal/blog/content/article/developer-career-bootstrap.md

 It’s much simpler to keep composed and sure of yourself when you don’t actually need the job.
 Find a couple of companies you don’t really want to work in, be it due to salaries, ethos or anything else.
 Take yourself to an interview.
 Fail it: ask for an unreasonable salary, bombard the interviewer with stupid questions, goof their tests.
 Have fun.

-At some point you’ll feel confident enough- like any learned behaviour.
+At some point you’ll feel confident enough—like any learned behaviour.
 Then, instead of failing, start trying to pass.
 Remember the general questions you’ve been asked and study these questions later.
 Do a couple of successful runs and move to the next step.
 Realising “I don’t know” or “Crap, I haven't worked with this technology yet” is not a career-ender, and being open and honest about your abilities allows them to decide about you, and not some character you've conjured out of fear.
 The best you can do is articulate yourself positively.
 If you struggle to solve a test they give you, think aloud.
 If you’re asked to explain how something works and you have no idea, say something like “I’m not sure, but I would do it like this...”.
 You might not propose the most effective or precise solution, but it’s much better than nothing.
 Your goal is to show them that you can think.

 ## Get a boss
 {{< figure src="/blog/images/posts/mario-boss-level.jpg">}}